NISYSLAB/Emory-BMI-GSoC/README.md

 ***

-**[12] Extending thee Graphical User Interface for OpenAI Gym**
+**[12] Extending the Graphical User Interface for OpenAI Gym**

 **Mentors:** Ozgur Kara (ozgurrkara99 -at- gmail.com) and Parisa Sarikhani (psarikh -at- emory.edu)

-**Overview:** This project aims to extend [VisualRLComposer]( https://github.com/NISYSLAB/VisualRLComposer) that currently involves an interface allowing users to design reinforcement learning experimentations with predefined modules that are compatible with [OpenAI Gym](https://github.com/openai/gym) library by a visual drag & drop system.
+**Overview:** This project aims to extend [VisualRLComposer]( https://github.com/NISYSLAB/VisualRLComposer), which currently involves an interface allowing users to design reinforcement learning experimentations with predefined modules that are compatible with the [OpenAI Gym](https://github.com/openai/gym) library by a visual drag & drop system.

 However, the following need to be further developed:

-* The contributor should add an additional tab that users become able to design the Convolutional Neural Network / Artificial Neural Networks visually for algorithms utilizing deep learning structures.
+* The contributor should add an additional tab so that users can design the Convolutional Neural Network / Artificial Neural Networks visually for algorithms utilizing deep learning structures.

 * Integrating the developed GUI with an open-source platform towards designing translatable intelligent closed-loop neuromodulation systems called Neuroweaver.